El Hortelano: Moda, Europa requiem, and Koloroa

 El Hortelano also took part in several group exhibitions in Barcelona and Madrid.
 The René Metrás Gallery show in 1982 also featured works by Ouka Leele, Mariscal, and Ceesepe.
 Mallorca-born painter Miquel Barceló, who had just arrived in Barcelona, also made an appearance.

 In 1982, El Hortelano moved, with Ouka Leele, to an attic in Calle Monte Esquinza, which opened new horizons in painting for him.
-He stressed the resemblance between the moon, clouds, buildings, and the everyday things that surround us.
+He stressed the resemblance between the Moon, clouds, buildings, and the everyday things that surround humans.
 A cut nail or a slice of orange became a waning moon, an orange peel a spiral-shaped cloud, a hand a star, and an open book a building on the corner.

 The owners of the Moriarty Gallery played a vitally important role in introducing him to the art market.
 El Hortelano also appeared in two short films by Ceesepe (Buenaventura and El Bruto and Amor Apache).
 He also ventured into engravings, having been taught by Fernando Bellver at the studio Mayor 26.
 He completed a series of drawings called "La Estatua del Jardín Botánico" (The Statue in the Botanic Garden), based on the verses of one of Radio Futura’s most famous songs.